 Michael will be performing Sweet Dreams: Songs by Annie Lennox at The Boards, Edinburgh Playhouse (back where it all began!)
 9.30pm on the 9th, 10th and 11th of August only.

-Make sure you get booked as soon as the show’s on sale; with only three shows, it’s bound to sell out quickly!
+Make sure you get booked as soon; with only three shows and a big Edinburgh Fringe fan base, it’s bound to sell out quickly!